 Comfort and Mobility

-The Canopy comes with a more casual and semi-fitted shape that is somewhere in the middle between a more tightly-tailored athletic or performance fit and a more generous and baggier regular fit.
-Combined with a subtle flex within the material, this jacket moves well with the body and provides consistent, comfortable coverage in a variety of dynamic positions.
-The sleeve cuffs and thumb loops provide versatility in changing conditions, from rolling up the sleeves for ventilation to using the cuffs with thumb loops to warm your hands.
+The Canopy's fit is somewhere between a more tightly-tailored athletic or performance fit and a more generous and baggy regular fit.
+Combined with a subtle stretch of the material, this jacket moves well with the body and provides consistent, comfortable coverage.
+The sleeve loops and cuffs were removed in this edition, but their absence didn't feel like an important loss.

-For such a fully-featured, comfortable, and respectably lightweight jacket, the Canopy surprisingly also comes with one of the lowest list prices in our lineup, making it an outstanding value and the winner of our Best Buy Award.
-There are higher-performing models out there with better specific features that come at a much higher price, and there are less expensive options available that compromise on comfort or performance, but nothing else combines the overall comfort, performance, and value of this Best Buy Award Winner.
+For such a fully-featured, comfortable, and lightweight jacket, the Canopy surprisingly also comes with one of the lowest list prices in our lineup, making it an outstanding value and the winner of our Best Buy Award.
+There are higher-performing models out there with better specific features that come at a much higher price, and there are less expensive options available that compromise on comfort or performance, but nothing else combines the overall comfort, performance, and value of the Brooks Canopy